 Volunteer Florida is a great place to work!
 We value the unique talents of each of our employees and encourage a positive, fun culture for our team.
 In addition, as an employer of national service, Volunteer Florida recognizes the unique skills of national service alumni.
 Accordingly, AmeriCorps alumni, returned Peace Corps volunteers, and other national service participants are encouraged to apply to our job openings.

 Volunteer Florida offers competitive salary and benefits.
-For consideration please submit your resume to: email@example.com.
+For consideration please submit your cover letter and resume by August 3, 2021 to: email@example.com